isuPatches/android-wisefy/README.md

 - `:networkinfo` For information about the device's current network and current connectivity status
 - `:removenetwork` For removing a Wifi network
 - `:savednetworks` For getting and searching for saved networks
-- `:signal` For calculating signal level and comparing signal level
+- `:signal` For calculating a signal level and comparing signal levels
 - `:wifi` For enabling and disabling Wifi

 ## KTX Artifact